runlevl4/do-k8s-challenge/README.md

 status: {}
 ```

 Next, I used the Kyverno CLI to test each manifest.
 You can see in the first example, the test failed.
-Excatly what I wanted.
+Exactly what I wanted.

 ```
-./kyverno apply rules/rule-ns-poc.yaml --resource scenarios/ns-without-poc.yaml                                                                                                1 ✘
+$ ./kyverno apply rules/rule-ns-poc.yaml --resource scenarios/ns-without-poc.yaml                                                                                                1 ✘

 Applying 1 policy to 1 resource...
 (Total number of result count may vary as the policy is mutated by Kyverno.
 To check the mutated policy please try with log level 5)